ITI Courses After 10th - Courses List, Eligibility, Duration, Institution Name

 ITI Courses

+These institutes are set up under the Directorate General of Employment and Training, Ministry of Skill Development and Entrepreneurship and the Union Government of India.
 The main objective of these institutes is to develop a skilled workforce in the country.
 Many ITIs across India in the public and private sectors provide professional training to students.
 Students are provided with the National Trade Certificate (NTC) after completing the courses provided by ITIs.
-Some of the popular ITI courses are mentioned in the tables in this article.
+Some of the popular ITI courses are mentioned in this article.

 Types of ITI courses after 10th